Fairmont, Oklahoma

 Fairmont is a town in Garfield County, Oklahoma, United States.
-The population was 134 at the 2010 census, a decrease from 147 at the 2000 census.
+As of the 2020 census, Fairmont had a population of 132.

 History

 Patterson Township, which surrounds Fairmont, began to be settled in 1893, immediately after the opening of the Cherokee Outlet.
 The Denver, Enid and Gulf Railroad constructed a line through area in 1902.
 The Enid Right of Way and Townsite Company platted Fairmont on October 18, 1902.
 A post office was established in December of that year.
 Previously, residents had received mail at the Luella post office.
 The Arkansas Valley and Western Railway constructed a branch from Tulsa through Perry and Covington to Steen (northeast of Enid) in 1902–03.
 The two railroads crossed at Fairmont, making the town a hub of agricultural services.
 (Note: The Atchison, Topeka and Santa Fe Railway acquired the Denver, Enid and Gulf Railroad in 1907.
 The St. Louis and San Francisco Railway (also known as the Frisco Railway) acquired the Arkansas Valley and Western Railway in 1907 also.)
 Two elevators were built along the Frisco and two along the Santa Fe.

 Agriculture has been the primary economic base for Fairmont since its founding.
 The principal crop is wheat.
 Petroleum bolstered the town after oil was discovered in the county in 1916.
 An oil refinery was built near Fairmont.
 It was acquired by the Champlin Refining Company in 1925.